Ensembling methods for countrywide short term forecasting of gas demand: Results

+For what concerns base models, GP, ANN and SVR achieved the best average MAE across all the gas demands, with differences between each other smaller than 0.10 MSCM.
+Notably, results achieved by such models were also stable across different test sets.
+On the other hand, KNN was consistently the worst performer, due to its poor capability of modelling influence of temperature and holidays.

-Ensemble models consistently outperform basic ones: in particular, weighted average achieves the best average MAE on each series.
-A possible explanation of this resides in the fact that different models are better at capturing specific relations: in \cite{Marziali2019residential}, for instance, it was shown that ANN achieves the best results in winter, while GP in summer, suggesting that the former are better at modelling the impact of weather, while the latters can better follow seasonal patters.
-Aggregation can mitigate errors committed by single models, thus increasing the overall accuracy.
-The improvement in performance due to aggregation is particularly evident in RGD, where the best basic model is outperformed by the best ensemble model by 0.27 Millions of Standard Cubic Meters (MSCM), while the gap is reduced to 0.04 MSCM on both IGD and TGD.
+Ensemble models consistently outperformed base ones.
+In particular, subset average achieved the best average MAE on all four types of gas demand: the three disaggregated demands and the total one.
+A possible explanation is that different models are better at capturing specific behaviours: in \cite{fabbiani2019forecasting}, for instance, it was shown that the ANN model achieved the best results in winter, while GP in summer, suggesting that the former is better at modelling the impact of weather, while the latter can better follow seasonal patterns.
+Aggregation can indeed mitigate errors committed by single models, thus increasing overall accuracy and robustness.

-For what concern basic models, GP, ANN and SVR achieve the best average MAE across all the series, with differences between each other smaller than 0.11 MSCM.
-Notably, results achieved by such models are also stable over different test sets.
-On the other hand, KNN is consistently the worst performer, due to its poor capability of modelling influence of temperature and holidays.

-Finally, analyzing the results on the overall gas demand, we notice that the gap between the best basic and ensemble models is narrower with respect to single series: 0.19 MSCM, while it is 0.27 for RGD.
+The improvement due to aggregation was particularly evident for RGD (\cref{rgd}), where the best base model (GP) was outperformed by the best ensemble model (subset average) by 0.25 MSCM.
+The gap between base and ensemble models was smaller for the other two gas demands: GP and SVR are worse than subset average by 0.07 MSCM, for IGD (\cref{igd}); SVR is worse than subset average by 0.09 MSCM, for TGD (\cref{tgd}).
+Finally SVR is worse than subset average by 0.29 MSCM, for the global Italian GD (\cref{gd}).
+The 2018 forecasts and the corresponding residuals provided by the best ensemble predictor, namely subset average, are displayed in \cref{forecast_series} and \cref{forecast_residuals}, respectively.

+To the best of our knowledge, the only term of comparison available for the task addressed in this paper is given by the forecasts of the global Italian GD issued by SNAM Rete Gas, the Italian Transmission System Operator (TSO) \cite{snamForecastData}.
+In 2017 and 2018, the improvement is neat: the out-of-sample MAE of SNAM predictions was 9.62 MSCM in 2017 and 8.30 MSCM in 2018, while our best model (subset average) scored 5.16 MSCM in 2017 and 5.46 MSCM in 2018, see \cref{gd}.